aurumco/ryde/README.md

-# Discord → Telegram Monitor (Minimal)
+# Ryde: Discord To Telegram Monitor

 - DMs to your Discord are forwarded to Telegram.
 - Friend changes (status/profile/remove) are reported.
 - Voice activity for tracked users is reported (join/leave, who is with them).
 - Runs on GitHub Actions every 5 minutes.
-Extends runtime to 10 min when voice activity is detected.

 ## Quick Setup